otagobioinformaticsspringschool/2024/_includes/covid.md

 ## COVID-19 Considerations

-Key points:
-- If you are sick don't come
-- Masks will be worn
+This is an in-person event and will take the appropriate COVID-19 mitigations as determined at the time of the event.

+This may include (but not limited to):

+- Wearing of masks
-- Use hand-sanitiser regularly
+- Use of hand-sanitiser regularly
-- Maintain social distancing (Uni guidelines say 2m for those outside your normal work building/bubble + mask)
+- Maintaining social distancing
+- Staying home if sick